unfoldingWord/word-aligner-rcl/README.md

 This fork adds the addition of connecting an AI suggester for creating word alignments.

-The demonstration app for this is [alignment-transferer](https://alignment-transferer.netlify.app/).
+The demonstration app for this is [Alignment Transferer](https://github.com/JEdward7777/alignment-transferer) which has a [Netlify demo.](https://alignment-transferer.netlify.app/).